cscorley/dissertation/chapters/5_discussion/3_combo.md

 ## Combining and Configuring Changeset-based Topic Models {#sec:combo-discussion}

-The results for \crp in Section \ref{sec:combo-results} shows significant affects between different configurations of the topic model and corpus construction.
+The results for \crp in Section \ref{sec:combo-results} shows significant effects between different configurations of the topic model and corpus construction.

 ### \coneq